| Our Ironic President, Ironically

 have to institute a draft?
 How will we pay

 for it?
 Dip into the Social Security Trust Fund?
+Before 9/11 President Bush made no claims

 to foreign policy expertise and indeed reassured his heartland